-- introduction of computer contaminant[3];or computer virus[4] - causing damage either to the computer resource or data residing on it - disruption - denial of access - facilitating access by an unauthorized person - charging the services availed of by a person to the account of another person, - destruction or diminishing of value of information - stealing, concealing, destroying or altering source code with an intention with both [5].
+3 An explanation to the section 43 defines "Computer contaminant" as "any set of computer instructions that are designed- (a) to modify, destroy, record, transmit data or programme residing within a computer, the computer resource or data residing on it (e) disruption (f) denial of access (g) facilitating access by an unauthorized person (h) charging the services availed of by a person to the account of another person, (i) destruction or diminishing of value of information (j) stealing, concealing, destroying or altering source code with an intention to cause damage

 The Act provides for the civil remedy of "damages by way of compensation" for damages caused by any of these actions.
-In addition anyone who "dishonestly" and "fraudulently" does any of these specified acts is liable to be punished with imprisonment for a term of upto three years or with a fine which may extend to five lakh rupees, or
+In addition anyone who "dishonestly" and "fraudulently" does any of these specified acts is liable to be punished with imprisonment for a term of up to three years or with a fine which may extend to five lakh rupees, or with both5.